Sonal-Gond/AI-Powered-Business-Operations-Suite/README.md

 - Open your event type → Click Share → Copy the booking link
      https://calendly.com/your-username/your-event
 - Use this link in follow-up messages

+# Identify which wirkflow is of make.com and n8n
+**n8n workflows**
+- n8n workflows contains only .json extensions

+**make.com scenario**
+- Make.com workflows contains .blueprint.json at end of file_name